 Taste the rainbow!
-This delicious experiment from Fantastic Fun & Learning uses everyone's fave rainbow candy to explore the impact of water and how it can physically change an object.
+This delicious St. Patrick’s Day activity for preschoolers from Fantastic Fun & Learning uses everyone’s favorite rainbow candy to explore the impact of water and how it can physically change an object.
 This is a great (and tasty) afternoon activity for young learners.

 This festive-colored experiment is perfect for St. Patrick’s Day.
 Let your kiddos learn the science behind “capillary action” and how it plays into the real world.
 Get more details from Walking Cartwright here.

 When you craft your own spectroscope, you'll get to see all sorts of rainbows!
 This easy idea from Buggy & Buddy uses household supplies that come together in a jiffy, but provide hours of fun and learning.